phoenix125/AtlasServerUpdateUtility/readme.txt

  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
 (2019-05-04) v1.5.5
+- Added: Shut down all or select servers with/without announcement to Discord/Twitch/In-Game.
+- Added: Optional automatic util update download and install with no user input.
+(Default is disabled).
-- Added: Port duplicate checker: Checks for duplicate ports assigned in ServerGrid.json
+- Added: Port duplicate checker: Checks for duplicate ports assigned in ServerGrid.json & RCON ports in .ini or GUS.ini files.
 - Fixed: Remove trailing \t in SeamlessIP if present upon import.
 Does NOT alter the ServerGrid.json file.
-- Added: Programmable utility update check interval (default is every 4 hours)
+- Added: Programmable utility update check interval.
+(Default is every 4 hours).
-- Added: Option to have utility automatically download and install updates with no user input (Default is disabled)
-- Fixed: Auto Config update (when updating util) would still sometimes prompt user to modify config.
+- Fixed: When util updates, the .ini config file automatically updates without user input.
+Previously, it still asked for user input sometimes.
+- Fixed: Condition in which Remote Restart would not announce (If Announce Daily or Update were disabled)

+*** New Config Parameters/Changes: ***
+- "Check for AtlasServerUpdateUtility updates every __ hours (0 to disable) (0-24) ###=3
+- "Automatically install AtlasServerUpdateUtility updates? (yes/no) ###=yes
+- "Announcement _ minutes before STOP SERVER (comma separated 0-60) ###=1,3
+- In-Game: "Announcement STOP SERVER (\m - minutes) ###=Server is shutting down in \m minute(s) for maintenance."
+- Discord: "Announcement STOP SERVER (\m - minutes) ###=Server is shutting down in \m minute(s) for maintenance."
+- Discord: "Send Discord message for STOP SERVER? (yes/no) ###=no"
+- Twitch:  "Announcement STOP SERVER (\m - minutes) ###=Server is shutting down in \m minute(s) for maintenance."
+- Twitch:  "Send Twitch message for STOP SERVER? (yes/no) ###=no"

 (2019-05-04) v1.5.4 (Thanks to Norlinri for reporting both problems)
 - Fixed: "Line 35734 Unbalanced brackets in expression" error fixed.
 - Fixed: Prompt "Utility exited unexpectedly..
 Close utility?"
-If (NO) was selected and you are using your own redis manager, then my util would shut down all servers when it was not supposed to."
+If (NO) was selected and you are using your own redis manager, then the util would shut down all servers when it was not supposed to.

 (2019-05-04) v1.5.3
 - Fixed?
 Attempt to fix Discord message error "0x80020009".
 Also added a lot more detail to error code in case this didn't fix the error.
 - Added: Option to start all servers minimized.
-Added to config.ini: "Start servers minimized (for a cleaner look)? (yes/no) ###=yes"  (Thanks to Infiniti for requesting)
+Added to config.ini: "Start servers minimized (for a cleaner look)? (yes/no) ###=yes"  (Thanks to Infiniti for requesting).
 - Fixed: SeamlessDataPort now reports correctly in the _Server_Summary_.txt file.

 (2019-05-04) v1.5.2